 - Enter the administrator username and password in the fields.
 Note: This must be either a Global administrator, SharePoint Online administrator, or a Site Collection administrator account.

 - For the Destination endpoint:

 - Set up the Project.
 Create project > Create a document project > Name the project > Select MSPComplete customer >Select Source endpoint > Select Destination endpoint.
 Note: This first project is the baseline project, from which all other projects will be cloned.
 We recommend that you call this "baseline", for easy reference.

 - Set the Project Advanced Options.
 KB004834

 - Add RenameConflictingFiles=1 under Support/Support options.
 KB005058 Refer to the section in this article with the heading "Multiple files with the same name limitation".

-Note: There are no spaces on either side of the "=" sign, and the entries are case-sensitive, so pay special attention to the capital letters in the commands above.
+There are no spaces on either side of the "=" sign, and the entries are case-sensitive, so pay special attention to the capital letters in the commands above.

 - Set the Preferred BitTitan Data Center.
 For the fastest migration speeds, select the Data Center that is closest to your Office 365 Destination tenant.
 KB004268

 In each cloned MigrationWiz project, set the Project Advanced Option for the container name.
 KB004834

 - The Source entry field will already contain the Azure information, based on the Source endpoint.

 - The Destination Library field will be the name of the SharePoint document library, e.g., Sales.
 It does not need the entire URL because this was captured when setting up the Destination endpoint.